cristianprofile/testing-java1.8-features/README.md

 Testing java 1.8 : I Love functional programming.
-Test lambda expression using collections streams.
+"Test lambda expression using collections streams".
 ========================

 Lambda is the most powerfull feature added to java language.
-Now functions are object so you can send a function param to a method.
+Now functions are objects so you can send a function param to a method.
 This was very commont in other programming languages, and now it is available with a lot changues in apis like collections.
 Let me show you how easy it is to use this pretty new feature.

 -  Filter a collection with lambda expression using boolean predicate [Test Class Method](/java18-test-features/src/test/java/com/cristian/mylab/FlightServiceImplTest.java#L90) and